Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Liveness halts, attackers withdraw during chaos.

-Impact: Block delays and $1M in spam creation fees refunded (medium severity).
+Impact: Block delays and spam creation fees refunded (medium severity).

 Recommendations: